Code-Institute-Submissions/portfolio-18/README.md

 - Font Awesome 5.0 - used to mark CRUD options( view, edit and delete), social icons, as well as programming languages icons.

 ### Colors

 <div align="center"><img src="static\img\patrycja.io color scheme.png" >
 </div>

- - Purpose of choosing mainly white and black color scheme came with a reason to not interfere with projects photos.
+ - **White, Black and Gray** -Purpose of choosing mainly white and black colour scheme came with a reason to not interfere with projects photos.
- Most of them are colorful what would broke all concept of good user experience.
-As well as making website colorful would decreese empahasise on projects when purpose of this site is to show off the projects, so them should be highlighted.
+ Most of the photos of project are colourful what would broke all concept of good user experience.
+I prefer to make my websites in monochromatic colours if not any specific theme/ reason dedicated to highlight purpose of the site.
+Otherwise making website colourful would decrease value and UX and user would leave quickly as being confused and eyes tired.
+ I used black to highligh important elements.
+Most of black elements change from gray to black when hover over.

- - Programming languages - font awesome are made colorfull to show straigh away what languages are used by this full-stack developer.
+ -**Other colours** - Programming languages - font awesome are made colorfull to show straigh away what languages are used by this full-stack developer.

 ### Wireframes